Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Real Case Study

-The least accurate result, obtained from state estimation using the dominant soil type parameters, is not considered in the second type of cross-validation owing to the fact that it produced the least accurate results in the earlier cross-validation.
-The results of the validation for Case Study 2 and the proposed approach are illustrated in Figs.~\ref{fig:valid_2_se} and \ref{fig:valid_2_sep}, and the NRMSE values are summarized in Table~\ref{tbl:perf_july21}.
-From Figs.~\ref{fig:valid_2_se}(c) and~\ref{fig:valid_2_sep}(c), it is evident that the proposed approach provides the most accurate model prediction, with a maximum absolute error of approximately 0.086 $\text{m}^3/\text{m}^3$ compared to the maximum absolute error of about 0.20 $\text{m}^3/\text{m}^3$ in the second case study.
-This observation is further supported by the NRMSE values summarized in Table~\ref{tbl:perf_july21}, where the proposed approach yielded the smallest NRMSE value.
-Using the results obtained in Case Study 2 as a benchmark, it can be observed that the proposed approach is able to enhance the predictive capability of the field model by 50\%.
-It should be noted that the NRMSE of the proposed approach is smaller in the second type of cross-validation compared to the first type since more samples were considered in the former.
-Generally, after the convergence of states and parameters, the estimation accuracy is expected to be better than the predictive accuracy of the field model.
+In the second type of cross validation, intended to evaluate the precision of the proposed approach in short-term soil moisture predictions, the least accurate outcome derived from state estimation using dominant soil type parameters is excluded, given its prior inadequate performance in the initial cross-validation.
+The validation outcomes for Case Study 2 and the proposed approach are illustrated in Figures \ref{fig:valid_2_se} and \ref{fig:valid_2_sep}, respectively, while the corresponding NRMSE values are summarized in Table \ref{tbl:perf_july21}.
+These visual representations notably depict substantial variability in soil moisture, primarily stemming from the inherent spatial heterogeneity within the field.
+This spatial heterogeneity leads to varying soil moisture levels across the field, even under uniform irrigation, owing to diverse water-holding capacities among different soil types.
+Overall, these findings align with conclusions outlined in~\cite{agyeman2021soil}, suggesting that estimating soil moisture using near-surface soil moisture measurements from remote sensors yields a field model capable of accurately predicting short-term soil moisture levels.
+This holds particular significance in instances where remote sensors cannot provide measurements, but soil moisture information is critical for determining irrigation application depths.
+Figures~\ref{fig:valid_2_se}(c) and~\ref{fig:valid_2_sep}(c) indicate that the proposed approach offers the most precise model prediction, with a maximum absolute error of approximately 0.086 $\text{m}^3/\text{m}^3$, compared to the second case study's maximum absolute error of about 0.20 $\text{m}^3/\text{m}^3$.
+This observation is reinforced by the NRMSE values summarized in Table~\ref{tbl:perf_july21}, where the proposed approach yielded the smallest NRMSE value.
+Using the results obtained in Case Study 2 as a benchmark, it is evident that the proposed approach enhances the predictive capability of the field model by 50\%.
+Notably, the NRMSE of the proposed approach is smaller in the second type of cross-validation compared to the first type due to considering more samples in the latter.
+Generally, after the convergence of states and parameters, the estimation accuracy is expected to exceed the predictive accuracy of the field model.